 There’s something so refreshing about the thought of a new year – a way to start fresh; to revive ourselves; to set goal ideas and work towards the best life we can have.
 2021 is a year to look forward and make changes that will inspire you to live a happy and healthier life.

 Why Set Goals?

 Did you know that most people that set New Year’s Resolutions fail to follow through on them?
 Research says that anywhere between 50-90% of people have given up on their goals by the 6-month mark.
 Some even quit after the first 30 days.

 While there are a lot of reasons for this, one of the biggest reasons that I’ve noticed is having goals that are ambiguous rather than specific.

 For example, “I want to eat better” or “I’m going to exercise more”.
-Those are great ambitions, but they’re so broad.
-What does eat better even mean to you?
+These ideas are great ambitions but are very broad.
+What does eating better even mean to you?
 How much more will you exercise?
 How will either fit into your life?